Understanding minimum property requirements for a VA loan

 Again, it’s a home inspector’s job to get up into attics.
-Your appraiser probably won’t.
-He’ll view easily accessible areas but not others.
-And he won’t move insulation or the current owner’s possessions.
+Your VA appraiser probably won’t.
+They’ll view easily accessible areas but not others.
+And they won’t move insulation or the current owner’s possessions.

-If he notices leaks or insufficient ventilation, he’ll value the home as if those don’t exist.
+If they notice leaks or insufficient ventilation, they’ll value the home as if those don’t exist.
 But you’ll be told about them and you won’t get your loan till they’re fixed.

 You’ve already guessed.
-It’s a home inspector’s job to enter crawl spaces and your home appraiser probably won’t do so.
+It’s a home inspection’s job to enter crawl spaces and your home appraiser probably won’t do so.

 But the appraiser should take a look from the access hatch.
-She’ll need to see that there’s adequate access to the space, that it’s clear of debris and that it’s properly ventilated.
-She’ll also want to be sure the gap between the (highest level of) ground and the floor joists provides enough space for maintenance work.
-And she’ll make sure there’s no worrying dampness or pools of standing water.
+They’ll need to see that there’s adequate access to the space, that it’s clear of debris and that it’s properly ventilated.
+They’ll also want to be sure the gap between the (highest level of) ground and the floor joists provides enough space for maintenance work.
+And They’ll make sure there’s no worrying dampness or pools of standing water.

-Those requirements are only important if it’s necessary to enter the crawl space in order to maintain or repair plumbing, ducts and any other mechanical systems.
-If there’s no need ever to access the space, she’ll just be looking out for adequate ventilation and an absence of excess moisture.
+Those requirements are only important if it’s necessary to enter the crawl space in order to maintain or repair plumbing, ducts, and any other mechanical systems.
+If there’s no need ever to access the space, the home appraiser will just be looking out for adequate ventilation and an absence of excess moisture.